weecology/DeepForest/docs/annotation.md

 # Annotation
 Annotation is likely the most important part of machine learning projects.
-Fancy models are nice, but data is always paramount.
-If you aren't happy with model performance, annotating new samples is always the best first idea.
+Fancy models are nice, but data are always paramount.
+If you aren't happy with model performance, annotating new samples is the best idea.

 ## How should I annotate images?
 For quick annotations of a few images, we recommend using QGIS or ArcGIS.
 Either as project or unprojected data.
 Create a shapefile for each image.